haidarchikh/M7016E_Project/README.md

 This service is built to get out of Openhab environment restrictions, as a higher layer where we the service is able to interact with multiple Openhab instances .
 The service's goal is to analyze the data generated over a period of time and actuate according to it.
 This make it possible to observe behaviors.

-The service is built with loosely coupled component in mind, making it easier to add new features .There are three core components give the service flexibility to easily expand.
+The service is built with loosely coupled component in mind, making it easier to add new features.
+There are three core components give the service flexibility to easily expand.
-*OpenHABClient    : pull and push values to/from OpenHAB instance.
+* OpenHABClient    : pull and push values to/from OpenHAB instance.
-*MongoDB          : get data from a MongoDB database.
+* MongoDB	   : get data from a MongoDB database.
-*PushbulletClient : send notifications to the user.
+* PushbulletClient : send notifications to the user.

 ##Features